georg-jung/BlazorWoL/README.md

 [![Build Status](https://dev.azure.com/georg-jung/BlazorWoL/_apis/build/status/georg-jung.BlazorWoL?branchName=master)](https://dev.azure.com/georg-jung/BlazorWoL/_build/latest?definitionId=1&branchName=master)

 This is a [Wake-on-LAN](https://en.wikipedia.org/wiki/Wake-on-LAN) app for your network, written in server-side blazor.
 I developed it for internal use at my workplace and because I wanted to build a small, limited-scope but fully-working and done-right blazor app.
-I used this to explore the features of the new blazor framework.
+[Getting started](#getting-started) is as easy as downloading and running.
 Feel free to improve/fork/PR this if you think I could have done anything better.

 ## Features